 This game was most likely your only shiny gold cartridge and stuck out among all the rest.
 As Link, it was our quest to prevent Ganondorf from reaching the all-knowing Triforce.
 With the help of Navi and Princess Zelda, Link embarks on an exciting mission to collect items and weapons, and treks through dungeons to wake the sleeping sages.
 According to critics, The Legend of Zelda was considered by many to be the greatest video game of all time, and for good reason.

 3. Donkey Kong 64

-The Donkey Kong rap in the beginning of this game was pretty epic, but the game was even cooler.
+The Donkey Kong rap at the beginning of this game was pretty epic, but the game was even cooler.
 Donkey Kong 64 was one of the first video games with enhanced graphics and bigger environments, simulating a 3D experience.
-With the 5 different Kongs to choose from including the classic DK, Diddy, Chunky, Lanky, and Tiny, you could choose to go on a mission to get your golden bananas back from the evil King K. Rool, or battle your friends in one of the multiplayer arenas.
+With the 5 different Kongs to choose from including the classic DK, Diddy, Chunky, Lanky, and Tiny, you could choose to go on a mission to get your golden bananas back from the evil King K. Rool or battle your friends in one of the multiplayer arenas.

 4. Mario Party

 Mario Party was one of those games that you could play for hours and never get bored.
 If you were fortunate enough to have four controllers, you and your friends could play up to 100 turns and compete in a new minigame almost every round.
 The best feeling was beating your opponent to the star, but throwing your enemy off Snowball Summit or eating the most in Eatsa Pizza was super fun too.